 Principles and Values:

-- Establish and promote credentialing standards for professional occupational health nurses.
+- Develop and promote credentialing standards for professional occupational health nurses.

-- Encourage occupational health nurses to continue their professional education.
+- Empower occupational health nurses to continue professional education.

-- Create value for employers, their employees and the occupational health professional.
+- Create value for employers, workers and occupational health professionals through certification.

-- Seek inclusion by partnering with organizations that share the ABOHN mission and values.
+- Optimize partnerships with organizations that share the ABOHN mission and values.